Apps72/Dev.Data/Tools/Generator.Tools/ReadMe.txt

 The application will be installer in the current user folder: %USERPROFILE%\.dotnet\tools

+To display all tool installed:
+  C:\> dotnet tool list -g

 To uninstall the tool:
   C:\> dotnet tool uninstall -g Apps72.Dev.Data.Generator.Tools